BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 ![System diagram of Keylime implementation](/assets/images/architecture.png)

 Instead of having the vTPM directly communicate with the TPM, as was done in the XEN implementation of Keylime, we will rather have the cloud provider deploy a second instance of Keylime on it's host machine/physical hardware and have the provider's Keylime components interact with the tenant's Keylime components.
-This is because the guest VM has a emulated TPM that has no link to the hardware TPM, so the tenant must communicate with the hardware TPM for quotes.
+This is because the guest VM has a emulated TPM that has no link to the hardware TPM, so the tenant must communicate with the hardware TPM for quotes to check the integrity of the underlining cloud node.

 We will need to write an interface for the provider verifier to send the current root to the provider node and the node the result quote back.
 We need to still decide whether the Merkle Tree will live on the provider node or provider verifier.
 We need to write interface endpoints for the tenant verifier to communicate with the provider verifier to request quotes asynchronously, and an interface layer to abstract from the Merkle Tree.
 We still need to figure out the registration process that will let both the tenant registrar to know where and which one is its provider using IP address.
 Furthermore it also need the public AIK key from the provider to validate quote from hardaware TPM.
 Before we implement the registrartion process, we will using hardcoding provider info inside the tenant.